eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 ---
-title: "A post on my first post !"
+title: "a post on my first post !"
 layout: post
 og_image_url: "http://eljoujat.github.io/images/blogger_joke.jpg"
 description: "This is my first post , it took me time to write it so it's worth to write a post about it and how i wrote it!"